Hi, welcome to my website!

 I am Miguel, a philosopher and historian of science, currently based at the University of Cambridge as a Postdoctoral Fellow of the British Academy.
 In Fall 2025, I will be joining Boston University as Assistant Professor.
 You will often find me busy writing my book (under contract at Oxford University Press), which is tentatively titled "Newton's Open Problem: Earth's Figure and Universal Gravitation."
-In it, I reconstruct how we tested the 'universal' applicability of the law of gravitation - the most daring claim in Newton's Principia - by studying the equilibrium shapes of celestial bodies (primarily the one beneath our feet).
-My other research explores the philosophies of measurement and statistics, as well as the foundations and limits of quantification in science.
+In it, I reconstruct how we tested the 'universal' generalizability of Newton's law beyond orbital motions - the most daring claim in the Principia - by studying the equilibrium shapes of celestial bodies (primarily the one beneath our feet).
+My other research explores the foundations and limits of quantitative measurement in science.
 You can use this website to discover my research and teaching.
 Of course, you can also reach out to me directly.

 If you have little time, you can find basic information about my recent publications and upcoming talks by simply scrolling down.